mmalohlava/chrome-ext-gmail-quick-filters/README.md

-# Chrome extension template repo written in Typescript and React.
+# Chrome extension for quick GMail filters.

+The extension enhances GMail with two buttons to quickly access Today and Yesterday emails.
+Today/Yesterday emails also contain highlighted date.

 Table of contents: